lorin/alloy-consistency-models/README.md

 ![no dirty reads counterexample](no-dirty-reads.png)

+In this counterexample, Transaction1 writes 4 and then overwrites -3 to Obj1,
+but Transaction0 reads 4.

 ## External Consistency

-The authors define the *external consistency axiom*, EXT, in Section 3, page 61:
+To prevent dirty reads, the authors introduce the *external consistency axiom*, EXT, in Section 3, page 61:

 > If a read is not preceded in the program order by an operation on the same object,
 > then its value is determined in terms of writes by other transactions using the *external consistency axiom* EXT.